In the USA alone over 120 million of us enjoy beef jerky or meat snacks.

 Seaweed is also packed with lots of vitamins and minerals (zinc, calcium, magnesium), so it’s definitely one of the better snacks out there.

-Because a classic trail mix has a number of ingredients, it does a good job at replicating the flavor and texture of jerky.
+Because a classic trail mix has a number of ingredients, it does a good job at replicating the flavor and texture of jerky, which is why we’ve included it in our list of the top 10 high protein snacks for pregnancy.

 When you bite into the dried fruits you get a similar bite compared to beef jerky, and the nuts can give you that salt you may be desperately craving.